 These standards are promoted and used by mentor-ADEPIS in their publication ‘Quality standards for effective alcohol and drug education’, March 2014.

-This applies to every life skills programme that we have and will develop.
+This will always apply to all life skills programme that we have and will develop.

 Working with the Police and Crime Commissioners Office in Nottinghamshire and the College of Policing who invested with us, we undertook the largest randomised control sample evaluation of Drug and Alcohol education that has been done in the UK.
 The report on our Primary programme was launched in the UK on the 29th September 2016, published by Professor Andromachi Tseloni of Nottingham Trent University and Dr Emily Evans of Nottingham University, a summary of the report can be found here.

-An independent study of the DARE Primary Programme focused on the City of London was undertaken in 2013 and shows extremely positive outcomes.
-We also work in close collaboration with Nottinghamshire County Council’s strategic analytical unit who review the D-Vibe data from the schools in the County and they consistently report improved resilience scores of pupils having received the DARE primary programme.
+An independent study of the Primary Programme focused on the City of London was undertaken in 2013 and shows extremely positive outcomes.
+We also work in close collaboration with Nottinghamshire County Council’s strategic analytical unit who review the D-Vibe data from the schools in the County and they consistently report improved resilience scores of pupils having received the Primary programme.